 Responses to Comments

-The Planning Department has prepared a Responses to Comments document for the TEP Draft Environmental Impact Report (EIR).
-This document, along with the Draft EIR and any errata, will be before the Planning Commission for Final EIR certification on March 27, 2014.
+The Planning Department prepared a Responses to Comments document for the TEP Draft Environmental Impact Report (EIR).
+This document, along with the Draft EIR and any errata, was before the Planning Commission for Final EIR certification on March 27, 2014.
 Please note that the public review period ended on September 17, 2013.
 The Planning Commission does not conduct a hearing to receive comments on the Responses to Comments document, and no such hearing is required by the California Environmental Quality Act.
-Interested parties, however, may always write to Commission members or to the President of the Commission at 1650 Mission Street and express an opinion on the Responses to Comments document or any errata, or on the Commission’s decision to certify the completion of the Final EIR for this project.

 Members of the public are not required to provide personal identifying information when they communicate with the Planning Commission or the Planning Department.
 All written or oral communications, including submitted personal contact information, may be made available to the public for inspection and copying upon request and may appear on the Department’s website or in other public documents.